wutka/scheml/README.md

 That is, it is a function that takes an argument of any type and returns a pair of an int and that type.

+### (when _test_ _body_)
+If the test expression returns true, `(when)` executes the body.
+This form always has a type of void, because there isn't another logical choice if the test returns false.
+Given that only I/O functions have side-effects, this form isn't very useful except for printing output.

 ## REPL features
 The REPL is mostly just a way to enter expressions and see what they evaluate to.
 But, there are two special commands: